 Take the average age for showing signs of menopause.
-The SWAN study found that Black women tended to show perimenopause symptoms around the age of 49—a whole two years before their white counterparts.
+The SWAN study found that Black women tended to show what the medical establishment deems as perimenopause symptoms around the age of 49—nearly a year before their white counterparts.
 Latina women participating in the study also experienced signs earlier than white women.

-Another obvious observation during this study was that these two groups of women are not only experiencing perimenopause earlier, they’re also feeling premenopause symptoms more intensely than white women typically do, and for a longer period of time.
+In addition, Black and brown women are not only experiencing perimenopause earlier, they’re also feeling premenopause symptoms more intensely than white or Asian women typically do, and for a longer period of time.

 As a whole, white women go through perimenopause and then menopause for about 6.5 years before becoming post-menopausal.
 Latina women have been found to extend that time period to almost 9 years, with Black women reporting the longest times at around 10 years.
-That’s close to a decade of bad sleep, sore breasts, vaginal dryness, body temperature fluctuations, and weight gain.
-Simply put, women of color are spending more time fighting their fluctuating hormones than white women are.
+That’s close to a decade of bad sleep, sore breasts, hot flashes and more.
+Simply put, women of color are spending more time living with their fluctuating hormones than white women are.

 - Body Mass Index (BMI)